-- doc_topic_matrix (numpy.ndarray) document-topic matrix with shape (n_docs, n_topics), the result of calling TopicModel.get_doc_topic_matrix() - docs (int or Sequence[int]) docs for which to return top topics; if -1, all docs' top topics are returned - top_n (int) number of top topics to return per doc - weights (bool) if True, does are returned with their corresponding (normalized) topic weights; otherwise, does are returned without weights topic_weights (doc_topic_matrix)
+- doc_topic_matrix Document-topic matrix with shape (n_docs, n_topics), the result of calling TopicModel.get_doc_topic_matrix(). - docs Docs for which to return top topics; if -1, all docs' top topics are returned. - top_n Number of top topics to return per doc. - If True (weights) topic weights; otherwise, does are returned without weights. - are returned with their corresponding (docs) topic weights; otherwise, docs are returned without weights.

-Yields Tuple[int, Tuple[int]] or Tuple[int, Tuple[int, float]]] - next tuple corresponding to a doc; the first element is the doc's index; if weights is False, the second element is a tuple of ints representing the top top_n related topics; otherwise, the second is a tuple of (int, float) pairs representing the top top_n related topics and their associated weights wrt the doc; for example:
+Yields Next tuple corresponding to a doc; the first element is the doc's index; if weights is False, the second element is a tuple of ints representing the top top_n related topics; otherwise, the second is a tuple of (int, float) pairs representing the top top_n related topics and their associated weights wrt the doc; for example: